Advise Me

 • Shoulder stretch: Extend one arm across the chest and use the opposite hand to gently press the arm towards the body until you feel a stretch in the shoulder.

-• Chest stretch: Stand in an open doorway.
+• Chest stretch: Stand with your feet shoulder width apart in an open doorway.
 Raise each arm to the side, elbows bent at 90-degree angles with your palms forward.
 Slowly step forward with one foot, keeping your arms on the sides of the doorway.

 • Forearm stretches: Extend one arm straight in front of you, keeping your elbow straight.
 Use the other hand to bend the wrist up, then down.